therekrab/blur/readme.md

 The server automatically keeps logs of connections and sessions in the `blur.log` file in the current directory the application was ran in.
+Alternatively, if the `BLURDIR` environment variable is set, the log file will be written to that directory.

 ## Client
 The following flags are important to know as a client.